 Per local media reports, Kong County Superior Court Judge Glenna Hall noted that the combination of bleach with the absorbent powder had caused all three plaintiffs to suffer from “significant and permanent occupational asthma.”
 She also said that the chlorine gas which formed aboard the Tacoma had made the ferry unseaworthy at the time.
 She criticized the ferry operators for improperly storing and using Hi ‘N Dri in combination with bleach, saying that such actions did not constitute a “safe method operation.”

 Keep in mind that if you’re a maritime worker and have been injured on the job, you have legal rights as well.
-For additional resources and information, see our articles Jones Act Lawyer and Maritime Rights and Compensation.
+For additional resources and information, fill out our contact form to learn about what you can do for your rights.